whitecube/nova-flexible-content/README.md

 ### Unit tests

-To ensure your change keeps working add an unit test.
-The current set of tests is limited, but every unit test added wil improve the quality of the package.
+When adding a new feature or fixing a bug, please add corresponding unit tests.
+The current set of tests is limited, but every unit test added will improve the quality of the package.

 Run PHPUnit by calling `composer test`.